-- 1. Must have received the Greenhand FFA Degree. - Must have satisfactorily completed the equivalent of at least 180 hours of systematic school instruction in agricultural education at or above the ninth grade level, have in operation an approved supervised agricultural experience program and be enrolled in an agricultural education course. - 3.
+- Section D. Chapter FFA Degree.
+Minimum qualifications for election: (Refer to National Constitution.) - 1.
+Must have received the Greenhand FFA Degree. - 2.
+Must have satisfactorily completed the equivalent of at least 180 hours of systematic school instruction in agricultural education at or above the ninth grade level, have in operation an approved supervised agricultural experience program and be enrolled in an agricultural education course. - 3.
 Must have participated in the planning and conducting of at least three official functions in the chapter Program of Activities. - 4.
 Must have earned and productively invested at least \$150 by the member's own efforts or worked at least 45 hours in excess of scheduled class time, or a combination thereof, and have developed plans for continued growth and improvement in a supervised agricultural experience program. - 5.
 Must have effectively led a group discussion for 15 minutes. - 6.
 Must have demonstrated five procedures of parliamentary law. - 7.
 Must show progress toward individual achievement in the FFA award programs. - 8.
 Must have a satisfactory scholastic record. - 9.
-Must submit a written application for the Chapter FFA Degree.

-Section E. State FFA Degree.
-Minimum qualifications for selection:

-Qualifications for the State FFA Degree are those set forth in the constitution of the state FFA association and National FFA Organization.

-Section F. American FFA Degree.
-Minimum qualifications for selection:
+Must submit a written application for the Chapter FFA Degree. - Section E. State FFA Degree.
+Minimum qualifications for selection: - 1.
+Qualifications for the State FFA Degree are those set forth in the constitution of the state FFA association and National FFA Organization. - Section F. American FFA Degree.
+Minimum qualifications for selection: - 1.
 Qualifications for the American FFA Degree are those set forth in the constitution of the National FFA Organization.